uwcartlab/webmapping/Chapter07/readme.md

 Lesson 2: Setting Up A Collaborative Repository for a Group Project
 =========================================================

-### I. Forking and Renaming the group project Repo
+### I. Downloading and Renaming the group project Repo

 To get you started on your group project, we have created a [group repository template](https://github.com/uwcartlab/webmapping-final-project) under the [UWCartLab](https://github.com/uwcartlab) GitHub account.